maaz-web-dev/maaz-web-dev/README.md

 # 👋 Hello, I'm Maaz Khan!

-### 🚀 Full Stack Developer | 3 Years Experience | UI/UX Focused
+### 🚀 Full Stack Developer | Almost 4 Years Experience | UI/UX Focused

 A passionate Full Stack Developer based in **Islamabad**, specializing in creating large-scale, efficient, and user-centric web applications.
-I bring almost **3 years** of experience in the complete Software Development Life Cycle (SDLC) and thrive on using modern technologies to solve complex problems.
+I bring almost **4 years** of solid experience in the complete Software Development Life Cycle (SDLC) and thrive on using modern technologies to solve complex problems.

 ---